LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/strings/string-methods.rst

      - Description
    * - :ref:`indexOf <string-indexof-examples>`
      - ``stringName.indexOf(substr)``
-     - Returns the index of the first occurence of the substring in the string, and returns -1 if the substring is not found.
+     - Returns the index of the first occurrence of the substring in the string, and returns -1 if the substring is not found.
    * - :ref:`toLowerCase <string-tolowercase-examples>`
      - ``stringName.toLowerCase()``
      - Returns a copy of the given string, with all uppercase letters converted to lowercase.